Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

 But when the friends arrive, they are met by less-than-friendly villagers.
 The more they dig, the less welcome they feel, especially as the villagers seem to hold a grudge against Maya’s family.

-This is one of my favorite horror movies set in Indonesia.
-In fact, it’s one of my favorite horror movies of all time by one of the best Indonesian directors.
+This is one of our favorite horror movies set in Indonesia.
+In fact, it’s one of our favorite horror movies of all time by one of the best Indonesian directors.

 3. Eat Pray Love (2010)